SpaYco/Restaurant-Page/README.md

 - npm install
 - open index.html from the dist folder

+## Making Changes

-> if you wanna make changes do them on the src folder
+- if you wanna make changes do them on the src folder
-> if you want to preview changes live use *npm start* from your terminal
+- if you want to preview changes live use *npm start* from your terminal
-> when you finish your changes, run *npm run build* to create the production files to the dist folder
+- when you finish your changes, run *npm run build* to create the production files to the dist folder

 ## Authors